naccib/pydicom-jpeg-decoder/README.md

 | -------------------- | --------------- | ---------------- |
 | pydicom-jpeg-decoder | 44.51 (± 53.00) | -41.7% (± 33.6%) |
 | pylibjpeg            | 76.35 (± 92.08) | N/A              |

+You can run it yourself by running `uv run tests/performance.py run` followed by `uv run tests/performance.py report`.